joysmith/c-/1 basic.md

 ### 7. Writing Output to the Console<a id="013"></a>

 "<<" stream insertion operator: It is an operator for inserting something to our output stream

 "cout" is an object that represent standard output stream

+In programming a stream represent sequence of character.

 The standard output is our console or terminal window, so using cout we can write a sequence of character on standard output which is our standard window or terminal